Azure/FTALive-Sessions/content/networking/private-endpoints/overview.md

 **With Private Endpoints - Storage Account Example:**

 1. A client requests a name be resolved to an IP address by DNS - for example: `mystorageaccount.blob.core.windows.net`.
-1. Conceptually, the client's configured DNS server is configured ignore Microsoft DNS and resolve the name `mystorageaccount.blob.core.windows.net` itself.
+1. Conceptually, the client's configured DNS server is configured bypass Microsoft DNS and resolve the name `mystorageaccount.blob.core.windows.net` internally.
 1. The client's DNS server responds to the query with a private IP address corresponding to the Private Endpoint - for example: **10.0.20.34**
 1. The client sends their storage request to **10.0.20.34**